singhpriti5/Food-Website/README.md

 # ROYAL TADKA.
 A online food resturant

 ## This is a website made by me and a frind
-I wanted  to code, test and deploy a Full-fleged Website and here it is the source code for the website is uploaded on me friends git-hub which is used to host the website(link given below)
+I wanted  to `code`, `test` and `deploy` a Full-fledged website, and the [source code](https://github.com/rahulsingh97/ROYAL_TADKA) for the website is uploaded on my friend's git-hub which is used to host the website(link given below)

 <H3 align='right'>